alexandergerber/courses-tsa/chapter4.md

 xp: 100
 ```

 You could see in the exercise before that the dynamic forecast of an AR-Model converges very fast to its mean and hence provides not much for predictions which are more than a couple of steps ahead of the current value.
+Usually, For MA-Models there is even less dependence over time.
+Usually, ARMA-Models are used to perform 1-step ahead-forecasts.

 `@instructions`